 The maximum time allowed for program completion is five years for a master’s degree.
 The maximum period of study for a postgraduate diploma program is three years whereas that for a postgraduate certificate is two.
 Time limits for part-time study are the same as for full-time study.
 The time limits are in effect whether or not the student is in continuous registration.
 That is, period of approved Leave from Study, and suspension period are also counted toward the maximum time allowed for program completion.

 Students are discouraged from interrupting their program of study.
 In exceptional circumstances with sufficient justification, students may apply for Leave from Study for one regular term, subject to approval of the department.
-Applications for Leave from Study for two consecutive regular terms require the approval of the Dean or the Dean’s designee.
+Applications for Leave from Study for two consecutive regular terms or more require the approval of the Dean or the Dean’s designee.
 Applications for Leave from Study for more than two consecutive regular terms will normally not be considered.
-Any exception to this rule requires the approval of the HKUST Fok Ying Tung Graduate School.
+Any exception to this rule requires provision of detailed justifications and relevant supporting documents (e.g. a study plan on resumption of study showing that the student can complete the program within the maximum period allowed) for the special approval of the Dean or the Dean’s designee.

 The approved period of Leave from Study will be counted toward the time limit for completion of the program being pursued.